Wildlife stewardship

 Wildlife stewardship accounts for the interests of current societies and future generations.

-Healthy wild animal populations are of great importance to British Columbians.
+Healthy wild animal populations are of great importance to people living in British Columbia.
 Animals contribute to healthy environments and healthy tourism and recreation economies.
 Wildlife diseases are a health risk to wild animals, domestic animals and humans they interact with.

 Outdoor recreation and wildlife